CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

 	Insert effect name and effect duration under the event which should trigger the effect change.

 (10) Go back to the `Scripts` tab in Chatbot and rightclick the background and click "Reload Scripts" again.
+     This generates the file NAEC_SLCB_CLIENT.bat.
+You can find it in the script folder.

-(11) Execute NAEC_WSclient.bat while Streamlabs Chatbot is running.
+(11) Execute NAEC_SLCB_CLIENT.bat while Streamlabs Chatbot is running.
 Do not close the Command Prompt window.

 ###############